Me: This is the only Patrick Troughton story that doesn’t begin with a ‘The’.

-When they are rumbled, Mr. Oak and Mr. Quill attack Jamie with their Halitosis of Death.
+Mr Oak and Mr Quill attack Jamie with their Halitosis of Death.

-Sue: I knew a girl at school a bit like that, her name was *** **** and she had green teeth.
-Christ, she stank.
+Sue: I knew a girl at school like that, her name was ****** and she had green teeth.
+Christ, she stank…

-Robson, acting under the influence of the weed, steals a company helicopter with a kidnapped Victoria in tow.
+Robson, now under the influence of the weed, kidnaps Victoria and steals a helicopter.

-Sue: Why would the Australian censors cut a scene of Robson starting up at a helicopter?
+Sue: Why would the Australian censors cut a scene of Robson staring up at a helicopter?
 That makes no sense at all.
 Why were we allowed to see that?

 You know, sometimes it’s better if we don’t see any surviving footage in the middle of a recon.
-Sue is fine until they suddenly burst into life for a few seconds – and then I have to endure the sound of her tutting, sighing, or sometimes even wailing, “Why doesn’t this exist?” for several minutes.
+Sue always seems to be fine until they suddenly burst into life for a few seconds – and then I have to endure the sound of her tutting, sighing, or sometimes even wailing, “Why doesn’t this exist?” for several minutes.
 It’s depressing.

-Me: Oh really?
-Do you remember how the TARDIS blew up series five?
-Has the 11th Doctor figured that one out yet?
-In the middle of series six?
+Me: Oh, really?
+Do you remember how the TARDIS blew up in series five?
+Has the Eleventh Doctor worked that one out yet, in the middle of series six?

 Me: Exactly.
 Troughton would have figured that out ages ago.

-The Doctor and Jamie are flown by helicopter to the control rig where Robson is holding Victoria hostage.
+The Doctor and Jamie take a helicopter to the control rig where Robson is holding Victoria hostage.

 Sue: This story must have had a massive budget.
 It’s turning into Apocalypse Now.
 How many helicopters?

-Jamie and the Doctor enter the rig only to find Robson surrounded by foam and weed.
+The Doctor and Jamie find Robson, who’s surrounded by foam and weed.

 Sue: That was a pretty good cliffhanger.
 I think that’s the first time Robson hasn’t shouted his lines.
-I was beginning to think the actor was deaf.top
+I was beginning to think the actor was deaf.

 Sue: Ah, there’s a reassuring sight.